 Still being held throughout each year in Scotland and in many other countries, the traditional Highland Heavy Games go all the way back to the 11th century and possibly even before that in the Scottish Highlands.
-The same games, under the same rules, will be played once again by athletes from near and far at the Maine Celtic Celebration in Belfast on Sunday, July 19, 2020 on Steamboat Landing, one of Maine’s most beautiful athletic venues.
+The same games, under the same rules, will be played once again by athletes from near and far at the Maine Celtic Celebration in Belfast on Sunday, July 17, on Steamboat Landing by the bay.

 The Caber Toss is probably the event best known to symbolize the Highland Heavy Games.
-In his or her hands, the athlete holds up and balances a long tapered pine pole in his hands, then runs forward and launches the caber and tries to flip it end over end the longest distance of any caber toss by competitors, relative to a straight “12 o’clock” path.
+In his or her hands, the athlete holds up and balances a long tapered pine pole, then runs forward and launches the caber and tries to flip it end over end the longest distance of any caber toss by competitors, relative to a straight “12 o’clock” path.

 In the Weight Over the Bar event, also known as Weight for Height, the athlete heaves a very heavy weight (56 pounds, or 4 stones) over a horizontal bar.
-Each competitor gets three tries, and those who are successful move to the next level by raising the bar until only one is left.
+Each competitor gets three tries, and those who are successful move to the next level in raising the bar until only one is left.

-Whether you decide to compete or just watch, you will certainly be impressed by the individual strength and power of the serious competitors in these tough contests.
+Whether you decide to compete or just watch, you will certainly be impressed by the individual strength and power of those who are serious competitors in these tough contests.
 If you are considering testing your strength in the Highland Heavy Games, you may contact Sam Denson via email@example.com for more information.